Cellous/Systems-Engineer-Portfolio/README.md

 When the script reaches the specified MaxDurationSec or user interrupts with Ctrl + C, it:

--Stops the transcript cleanly using Stop-Transcript
+- Stops the transcript cleanly using Stop-Transcript

--Appends final status logs
+- Appends final status logs

--Writes “Exiting” to the log file for traceability
+- Writes “Exiting” to the log file for traceability

 ### 5. Why It Matters

 This automation demonstrates:

--System Reliability Engineering (SRE) principles through service recovery automation
+- System Reliability Engineering (SRE) principles through service recovery automation

--PowerShell diagnostics for proactive infrastructure management
+- PowerShell diagnostics for proactive infrastructure management

--A lightweight alternative to enterprise monitoring tools like Nagios or Prometheus node exporters
+- A lightweight alternative to enterprise monitoring tools like Nagios or Prometheus node exporters

 ### Screenshots (Coming Soon)
 - Grafana dashboards – visualizing system health metrics from Prometheus exporters